macccorehenni/ten-stories/Main Story/The College of the Unheard Chapter 1.md

 ---

 She looked much better.
-Much of the charring from the deathtouch had gone away, except for along her collarbone and her upper arms.
+Much of the charring from the failed deathtouch had gone away, except for along her collarbone and her upper arms.

 "Anna?
 So glad you're okay."
 Despite her overwhelming sadness over the last few weeks, Celesteia smiled, and broke down crying *happy* tears.
 "You know, girl, I'm happy for you, and the whole of— of— our *team* is as well."